mfmezger/document-processing-ollama/README.md

 ## Introduction

 This is a repository used to demonstrate how to use LLMs for document processing.
+It is part of a course there fore the xml extraction part is left as a task for the students.
+The repository is build with poetry and uses the following libraries:
+- Langchain
+- Loguru
+- Jinja2
+- PyPdfium2

 ## Installation